AUAP/AP2018/class10/class10.md

 ![image4](https://upload.wikimedia.org/wikipedia/commons/thumb/c/cf/Diagram_for_the_computation_of_Bernoulli_numbers.jpg/1600px-Diagram_for_the_computation_of_Bernoulli_numbers.jpg)

-Bernoulli number ‘algorithm’, Ada Lovelace, 1843 (One of the world first algorithms)
+Bernoulli number ‘algorithm’, Ada Lovelace, 1843 (One of the world first algorithms), [details here](http://www.fourmilab.ch/babbage/sketch.html)
+" I want to put in Bernoulli’s numbers to show an implicit func?on can be worked out by the engine without human head &hands first.
+Give me the necessary formulae." by Ada Lovelace

 From Ed Finn: